Ashley Cummins: Invicta FC Atomweight career

 In her next fight, Cummins moved down to atomweight to fight Amber Brown at Invicta FC 22: Evinger vs. Kunitskaya II.
 Brown was likewise moving down to atomweight from strawweight.
 Cummins won the fight by unanimous decision.
 This victory earned Cummins a "Performance of the Night" award.

 After her successful atomweight debut, Cummins was scheduled to fight the one-time Invicta Atomweight title challenger Jinh Yu Frey at Invicta FC 24: Dudieva vs. Borella.
 Frey won the fight by unanimous decision, winning all three rounds of a bout that consisted mostly of grappling exchanges.

 Cummins was scheduled to fight Stephanie Alba at Invicta FC 27: Kaufman vs. Kianzad.
 She won the fight by unanimous decision.

 Cummins fought Jéssica Delboni at Invicta FC 32: Spencer vs. Sorenson in a potential number-one challenger bout.
 She won the fight by unanimous decision.

 Her last two victories earned Cummins the chance to fight a rematch with the reigning Invicta Atomweight champion Jinh Yu Frey at Invicta FC 39: Frey vs. Cummins II.
-Frey came into the bout 0.8 lbs over the title limit of 105 lbs, which resulted in her being stripped of the championship belt and only Cummins being elligeble to win the title.
+Frey came into the bout 0.8 lbs over the title limit of 105 lbs, which resulted in her being stripped of the championship belt and only Cummins being eligible to win the title.
 Frey won the fight by unanimous decision.

 Due to Frey missing weight, the Invicta FC Atomweight title was left vacant.
 A rematch was impossible, as Frey signed with the UFC in the meantime.
-As a results of all this, Cummmins was scheduled to fight Alesha Zappitella for the vacant title at Invicta FC 42: Cummins vs. Zappitella.
+As a results of all this, Cummins was scheduled to fight Alesha Zappitella for the vacant title at Invicta FC 42: Cummins vs. Zappitella.
 Cummins was the more dominant party throughout the first two rounds, winning the majority of striking exchanges and stopping Zappitella's takedowns.
 In the first minute of the third round, Zappitella managed to land an early takedown and countered Cummins' guillotine choke attempt with a Von Flue choke.
 It was the first Von Flue choke finish in Invicta FC history.

 Bellator MMA

-Cummins is scheduled to face Randi Field on March 31, 2023 at Bellator 293.
+Cummins faced Randi Field on March 31, 2023 at Bellator 293.
+She lost the fight by unanimous decision.